davidjriva/Distributed-Systems-in-Go/maelstrom-counter/README.md

     Returns an *RPCError with a code of PreconditionFailed if the previous value does not match.
 Return a code of KeyDoesNotExist if the key did not exist.
 ```

+## Solution

+Each node writes to a shared key-value store, but to ensure concurrency and avoid write contention, each node is assigned a unique key.
+For example, node n1 writes to the key `counter-n1`, node n2 writes to `counter-n2`, and so on.

+This design prevents starvation that could occur if all nodes tried to write to the same key simultaneously.

+When handling an `add` RPC request:

+The node attempts to update its designated key using a compare-and-swap operation.

+If the write fails due to a race condition, the node will retry until it succeeds.

+Once the write is successful, the node responds with `add_ok`.

+When handling a `read` RPC request:

+The node iterates over the list of all known nodes in the cluster.

+For each node, it reads the corresponding key (e.g., `counter-nX`) from the key-value store.

+It sums all values into a total and returns that total in the response.

+This approach leads to eventual consistency: as long as all updates are eventually propagated and applied correctly, every node will converge to the same total value over time.